pivotal/docs-tap/getting-started.md

 * What packages and vulnerabilities does a particular image have?
 * What images are using a given package?

 [Supply Chain Security Tools - Store](scst-store/overview.md) takes the scanning results and stores them.
-Users can then query for information about CVEs, images, packages, and their relationships via a CLI, or directly from the API.
+Users can query for information about CVEs, images, packages, and their relationships through the CLI, or directly from the API.

 **Features**